 The Norah Sande Award, an international piano competition held in Eastbourne since its launch twenty years ago, was won on 6th July by Royal College of Music pupil Radu-Gabriel Stoica who thrilled the Birley Centre audience with a range of exciting pieces.
 This impressive 24 year old Romanian has already won many international awards including the Frederick Chopin and the Schumann Piano competitions and performed in prestigious concert venues in Italy, Romania, Germany and the UK’s Wigmore Hall and St. Martin-in-the-Fields.
 Currently studying for a Masters in Performance at the RCM under Prof Ian Jones, he is a C.Bechstein scholar and also has a London Symphony Orchestra Conservatoire Scholarship.

-Sussex concertgoers will be able to enjoy Radu’s talents again when he will be the soloist at the Eastbourne Symphony Orchestra’s Autumn concert on 19 October.
+Sussex concertgoers were able to enjoy Radu’s talents again when he was the soloist at the Eastbourne Symphony Orchestra’s Autumn concert on 19 October 2025.
 This honour for the Norah Sande Award winner is in addition to a cheque for £2000.

 Free entry and the audience is welcome to join and leave between performances.